Murciano207/SpookFinance-docs/guides/liquidity-bootstrapping-faq.md

 ### How do I launch a Liquidity Bootstrapping Pool?

-Decide on critical parameters, such as sale duration, starting and ending weights, and estimate the demand \(i.e., expected sale rate\), using the [LBP simulator](https://docs.google.com/spreadsheets/d/1t6VsMJF8lh4xuH_rfPNdT5DM3nY4orF9KFOj2HdMmuY/edit?usp=sharing) to adjust the settings until you are happy with the resulting price curve. \(Best practice is to copy/download it, then customize to your own use case.\)
+Decide on critical parameters, such as sale duration, starting and ending weights, and estimate the demand \(i.e., expected sale rate\), using the [LBP simulator](https://docs.google.com/spreadsheets/d/1naQDt7BFCNtfdd2wUYm6Z3ENgZEI-5sdUud3eOkHYnQ/edit?usp=sharing) to adjust the settings until you are happy with the resulting price curve. \(Best practice is to copy/download it, then customize to your own use case.\)

-Post on [\#token-requests](https://discord.gg/ARJWaeF) to request eligibility for governance token rewards. \(At least a week’s advance notice is recommended, and YOGI rewards require an active CoinGecko price feed.\)
+Post on [\#token-requests](https://discord.gg/VbDahbKd2e) to request eligibility for governance token rewards. \(At least a week’s advance notice is recommended, and YOGI rewards require an active CoinGecko price feed.\)

 If your pool is eligible for weekly YOGI rewards, they will be distributed to your LPs automatically.
-However, to receive YOGI rewards yourself, you must redirect them from the smart pool contract to a wallet that can receive them - otherwise they will be locked in the contract and lost.
-This is done through a pull request to update [this file](https://github.com/balancer-labs/bal-mining-scripts/blob/master/redirect.json) in the mining repository.
+However, to receive YOGI rewards yourself, you must inform the Yogi team and share a EOA wallet for you to receive the distribtion.

 ### How long should an LBP last?